elope863/Amigo-Secreto-Final/README.md

 No installation is required.
 Simply open the `index.html` file in a web browser to use the application.

 ## License
-This project is licensed under the MIT License.
+This project is developed by Esteban L.

 ##Varcel: https://amigo-secreto-final-eight.vercel.app/